yashmanne/intra-distillation/Machine_Translation/README.md

 bash scripts/preprocess_iwslt14.sh
 ```
 ## Train
-To train the model, run:
+To train the models translating between German and English (De->En) using the small transformer base architecture, run:
 ```
 bash scripts/train.sh true # with Intra-distillation
 # or